Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Experiments, Results, and Discussion

 We start our empirical examination on datasets that naturally contain missing values, matching real-world techniques for collecting data where incompleteness occurs naturally rather than through controlled simulation.
 For these datasets, no artificial missingness is introduced.
 The models function directly on the original incomplete data distributions.
 All datasets are divided into training, validation, and test sets utilizing fixed splits that are uniformly applied across all methods to guarantee fair comparison.
 Table \ref{tab:Incomplete} summarizes the statistical results for all real world incomplete datasets.
 Performance is assessed by six standard metrics: accuracy, precision, sensitivity (recall), specificity, F1-score, and area under the ROC curve (AUC).

-The experiments show a clear advantage for 3C-EA, which achieves the highest test accuracy on six out of seven datasets (Table \ref{tab:Incomplete}).
+The results in Table~\ref{tab:Incomplete} show that 3C-EA is competitive and achieves the highest test accuracy on six out of seven datasets.
 On Heart Disease, 3C-EA has the best test accuracy (0.9198) and F1-score (0.9225), which is a 9 percentage point improvement over ReLU.
-On Adult, 3C-EA achieves the best accuracy (0.8241) and significantly boosts the recall (0.5408) compared to ReLU (0.0101), showing a better capability of handling the minority class in imbalanced problems.
-On HouseVotes84 and Credit Approval, 3C-EA clearly outperforms baselines across all metrics, with HouseVotes84 achieving accuracy 0.9407 and AUC 0.9858.
-On Cylinder Bands, where the baseline methods are challenged by 38\% missing data, 3C-EA shows a large improvement in specificity (0.5487 vs. 0.2600 of ReLU), showing a better performance in the presence of poor-quality data.
+On HouseVotes84 and Credit Approval, 3C-EA shows strong overall performance, including the highest test accuracy on both datasets; on HouseVotes84, it reaches 0.9407 accuracy and 0.9858 AUC.
+On Cylinder Bands, where the baseline methods are challenged by 38\% missing data, 3C-EA shows a large improvement in specificity (0.5487 vs. 0.2600 for ReLU), indicating a better performance in the presence of poor-quality data.
 The Adult dataset serves as a severe stress test because it contains many samples (48,842), is naturally incomplete, and is extremely imbalanced.
-In this scenario, 3C-EA has the best overall accuracy (0.8241) and an even higher recall rate (0.5408), proving that it is not just predicting the majority class.
-This supports the primary claim that modifying activations on value, missingness, and confidence enables the network to more effectively manage real-world incomplete tabular data by differentiating between observed and imputed inputs.
+In this scenario, 3C-EA has the best overall accuracy (0.8241) and a substantially higher recall (0.5408), suggesting that it is not simply collapsing to majority-class predictions.
+This suggests that modifying activations on value, missingness, and confidence can help the network to more effectively manage real-world incomplete tabular data by differentiating between observed and imputed inputs.